ComPlat/ChemistryKnowledgeBase/mediawiki/extensions/FacetedSearch2/INSTALL.md

 ### `EnableIncrementalIndexer`
 - **Default:** `true`
 - If `true`, changed pages are indexed incrementally when they are saved, moved, or deleted.
-Can be set to `false` during installation when SOLR is not yet running.
+Can be set to `false` during installation when the backend is not yet running.

 ### `BlacklistPages`
 - **Default:** `[]`